- What is Obsessive-Compulsive Disorder (OCD)?

 Obsessive-Compulsive Disorder (OCD) usually begins in adolescence or young adulthood.
 It is characterized by recurring and intense obsessions and/or compulsions that cause extreme discomfort and interfere with daily functioning.
 Obsessions are recurring and persistent thoughts, impulses or undesired images which cause anxiety or stress.
 Usually, these are unrealistic or irrational.
 They are not just excessive worries about problems or preoccupations.
 Compulsions are repetitive or rituals, like hand washing, hoarding, organizing, checking something over and over.
 They can also be mental acts, like counting, repeating words silently or avoiding situations or places.

-The obsessions or compulsions cause so much anxiety or stress that they interfere with the child's normal routine, functioning, social activities or relationships.
+The obsessions or compulsions cause so much anxiety or stress that they interfere with the adolescent's normal routine, functioning, social activities or relationships.
 The obsessive thoughts vary with age and may change over time.
-A young child with OCD may have thoughts that harm will occur to himself or a family member, such as an intruder in the house.
-The child may compulsively check all locks of the home after his parents are asleep in order to relieve anxiety.
-Then the child may fear that he may have accidentally unlocked the door while checking and must compulsively check over and over again.
+A young adolescent with OCD may have thoughts that harm will occur to himself or a family member, such as an intruder in the house.
+The adolescent may compulsively check all locks of the home after his parents are asleep in order to relieve anxiety.
+Then the adolescent may fear that he may have accidentally unlocked the door while checking and must compulsively check over and over again.

 OCD is a brain disorder and is usually hereditary.
-However, the child may not develop symptoms if his/her parent has the disorder.
+However, the adolescent may not develop symptoms if his/her parent has the disorder.
 Recent studies have also shown that OCD may occur or worsen after a streptococcal bacterial infection.
-A child may also develop OCD with no family history.
+An adolescent may also develop OCD with no family history.

-What are the effects of OCD in children/teens?
+What Are the Effects of OCD in Adolescents and Teens?